nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo nano /etc/nginx/sites-available/nZEDb`

 >Paste the following into the file, change the settings as needed:
+The server_name must be changed if you want to use a different hostname than localhost.
+  Example: "server_name localhost 192.168.1.29 mydomain.com;" would work on all those 3.
 The fastcgi_pass can be changed to TCP by uncommenting it, sockets are faster however.

     server {